kcm2/ab/references/angelbeatshd.rst

 * Hinata says that Kanade is leaving and Yuri shoots her from the back, hitting her left thigh.
 * Noda goes in for a killing blow but Kanade stops him.
 * Kanade struggles to stand up and Yuri is asking why Kanade still wants to stop the festival.
 * Kanade says "There used to be a serious problem.
-It was a bush fire" and "it was very tragic, this kind of event should never happen again".
+It was a bush fire" and "it was very tragic; this kind of event should never happen again".
 * Hinata notices that the forest/trees have caught on fire.
 * The SSS manage to put the fire out, and the NPCs got away.
-Yuri feels the event was a failire.
+Yuri feels the event was a failure.
-* Chaa has caught 2 "humands" who were aware they were in the afterlife.
+* Chaa has caught 2 "humans" who were aware they were in the afterlife.
 * Shiina laughs, saying that she's really happy as it looks like she's about to vanish.

 Chapter 37